elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/12-recursion.markdown

 Although this might look complex from the outset, it's a fairly succinct method for defining such a complex algorithm.

-Erlang (and elixir) implement recursive functions efficiently, so we can rely on recursive statements as a safe, fast method for dealing with recursive functions.
+Elixir implements recursive functions efficiently so we can rely on recursive statements as a safe and reliable solution.
+They are an important part of the language so knowing how it works is helpful but you'll rarely use recursion to manipulate lists.
+The `Enum` module already provides many of the conveniences for working with lists.
+We'll use `Enum` a bit in the Phoenix class.